allinbits/atomone-testnet-faucet/README.md

 ## How to use?

-Open an issue and paste your ATONE address which needs to recieve tokens.
+Open an issue and paste your ATONE address **in the body of the issue** which needs to recieve tokens.

+Title of the issue can be anything.

 Do not add any other text.